 Moving on, I think the person who replied to me was just basing her objection on the commonsense notion that most Americans would distrust black people - I mean, we know there is racism, and we know crime-figures are high in the ghetto, so it would be reasonable to believe many Americans were prejudiced against their fellow black Americans.
 Of course, gathering the data has shown that intuition to be unwarranted.

-Anonymous asked: Tell me about the history of the philosophy of science in scotland regarding the politics of religion and the gaelic language.
+Anonymous said: Tell me about the history of the philosophy of science in scotland regarding the politics of religion and the gaelic language.

 Not sure if this a troll, but you inspired me to write up a post on Gaidhlig, science and religion which you might be interested in: